Home » Business Email Etiquette Blog » Business Email and Spelling Names Correctly

 Business Email and Spelling Names Correctly

-Every so often I am asked for advice on how to handle the incorrect spelling of names.
-Most prefer that their names are be spelled correctly, but are not sure how to breach the topic.
+Every so often, I am asked for advice on how to handle incorrect spelling of names.
+Most prefer that their names be spelled correctly but are not sure how to approach the topic.

 Then there are those who are being addressed by a version of their name they simply do not use.
-How their name is displayed in the signature file or the From: field which clearly shows the correct spelling of their name is apparently ignored.
+How their name is displayed in the signature file or the From: field, which clearly shows the correct spelling of their name, is ignored.

 They don’t want to appear picky or petty.
-But it is their name after all.
+But it is their name, after all.
+Unfortunately, correcting someone who hasn’t noticed how you spell your name is a delicate situation.

-Sadly, many onliners have the attention span of a gnat.
-Most so concerned about typing what they want to say, that they do not pay attention to details.
+Sadly, many online users have the attention span of a gnat.
+Most are so concerned about typing what they want to say that they do not pay attention to details.
+It’s not that they are spelling your name wrong on purpose; they are just not paying attention.

 Lack of attention to detail can be the kiss of death in business.
-If someone can’t notice or spell my name correctly, what else aren’t they paying attention to?
+If someone can’t notice or spell a name correctly, you wonder what else they aren’t paying attention to.

 What should you do?
 Should you correct the Sender?
 What’s the best approach?